Signed in as:

 Download the PDF of the P.E.M. guide and skim through it before the meeting.
 This tool will help you understand how the structure and function.
 Another option is to watch the video above.

 The Maui County Executive would love everyone, who is eligible, to participate in the Maui County Precinct Election Meetings.
-Please pre-register for the P.E.M.s. to receive a zoom link. (see the instructions below) Maui County Executive Committee asks that you to do this, so that they can VERIFY that every participant has the appropriate credentials; Participants must be a #1) registered voter and #2) a member of the Hawaii Republican Party by February 3nd 2026 at 5:01pm* in order to participate
+Please pre-register for the P.E.M.s. to receive the location information (see the form below).
+Participants must be a #1) registered voter and #2) a member of the Hawaii Republican Party by February 3nd 2026 at 5:01pm* in order to participate

 *This rule is in accordance with the HRP bylaws, Article III, Part D. Section 320 Section (b) "Eligibility to Vote.
 Any Republican living in the precinct whose name appears on the